Background to the Pupil Premium

 Our leadership team and governors ensure that the Pupil Premium is targeted and results in Courtney narrowing any attainment gaps.
 We have an appointed Pupil Premium Champion and a nominated Lead Governor.
 Pupil Premium is on the agenda for each book look, pupil progress meeting and lesson observation.
 It is a standing item on every Governing Body meeting agenda (6 times a year).

 Adjustments to our spending plan may be after the mid-year review, for example, if any of the actions was having little or no impact.
 A new spending plan is written annually when the funding has been finalised.

-Attached at the bottom of this page is Courtney's the Pupil Premium Statement for the academic year 2017-8.
+Below is our Statement for the academic year 2018-19 based on our recent Pupil Premium Review.
 We are very aware that some families just miss the threshold at which they are eligible for free school meals so do make sure that every child has their barriers to learning removed whenever we can, no matter whether they are 'Pupil Premium' or not.